kronons/Crystal-D-Assestment-Project/readme.md

 To get started:

-1. Fork this repository on GitHub
+1. Clone this repository
 2. Using the provided codetest.sql file, create a new MySql database.
+3. Create your own repository and upload the project.

 ### Description